SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Star formation scheme

 \subsection{Procedure for star formation}

-{Models of star formation developed for simulations with SSP approximation \citep[e.g.,][]{1992ApJ...391..502K,2003MNRAS.345..429O,2006MNRAS.373.1074S,2008PASJ...60..667S} must be modified for star-by-star simulations of star clusters and galaxies.
-The intended mass resolution is $m_{\rm{gas}}~\leq~m_{\rm{max,~IMF}}$ in this study.
-We also assume that the stellar mass from the adopted IMF is assigned to each star particle.}
+{The models of star formation developed for simulations with SSP approximation \citep[e.g.,][]{1992ApJ...391..502K,2003MNRAS.345..429O,2006MNRAS.373.1074S,2008PASJ...60..667S} must be modified for star-by-star simulations of star clusters and galaxies.
+The intended mass resolution is $m_{\rm{gas}}\,\leq\,m_{\rm{max,\,IMF}}$ in this study.
+We also assumed that the stellar mass from the adopted IMF was assigned to each star particle.}

 In this section, we describe the procedure for the proposed star formation model.
-The first step is to check the conditions for star formation.
-Gas particles become eligible for star formation when they are conversing ($\nabla\cdot\bm{v}<0$) in a higher density region than the threshold density ($n_{\rm{th}}$) and in a colder region than the threshold temperature ($T_{\rm{th}}$).
-Gas particles that form stars {during the given time interval $\Delta t$} are stochastically selected by the following equation:
+The first step was to check the conditions for star formation.
+Gas particles became eligible for star formation when they were conversing ($\nabla\cdot\bm{v}<0$) in a higher density region than the threshold density ($n_{\rm{th}}$) and in a colder region than the threshold temperature ($T_{\rm{th}}$).
+Gas particles that formed stars during the given time interval $\Delta t$ were stochastically selected by the following equation: